TheCarsonWest/nerd-emoji/python1/Recursion.md

 **What is Recursion?**

 Recursion occurs when a function calls itself within its own code.
-It is a powerful technique used to solve problems with recursive structure, such as binary trees, linked lists, and solving complex mathematical puzzles.
+It is a powerful technique used to solve problems with recursive structure, such as [[Binary Trees]], [[Linked Lists]], and solving complex mathematical puzzles.

 **Parameters**

 A recursive function typically has one or more parameters that control its behavior:

-* **Base Case:** A condition that stops the recursion and returns a result.
+* **Base Case:** A condition that stops the Recursion and returns a result.
 * **Recursive Case:** The part of the function that calls itself with modified parameters.
 * **Parameter Modification:** The way in which the parameters change with each recursive call.